powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/time-coupled-constraints/generator-constraints-filler.md

 $$\forall t \in \mathcal{T_{N-1}}, \; T_{\textcolor{green}{\text{ON}} \to \textcolor{red}{\text{OFF}}}(g,s,t) = 0$$

-For first timestamp, if the generator has its power greater than $P_{\min}$, we activate ON state.
-Otherwise, optimization problem will most likely avoid being constrained by shut down prohibition by shutting down first timestamp.
+For the first timestamp, if the generator has its power greater than $P_{\min}$, we activate the ON state.
+Otherwise, the optimization problem will most likely avoid being constrained by shut down prohibition by shutting down first timestamp.

 $$\delta_{\textcolor{green}{\text{ON}}}^{gen}(g,s,t_0) = 1, \ P(g,s, t_0) \geq P_{\min}(g, t_0)$$